Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 - Kansas has not covered the spread yet this season.

-- This season the Jayhawks have six turnovers, five fewer than the Sooners have takeaways (11).
+- This year the Jayhawks have six turnovers, five fewer than the Sooners have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.